Lymington: Lymington today

 Due to changes in planning legislation, many older areas of the town have been redeveloped.
 Houses have been demolished and replaced with apartment blocks and retirement homes.
 In a Channel 5 programme, Lymington received the accolade of "best town on the coast" in the UK for living (ahead of Sandbanks), for scenery, transport links and low crime levels.

 Lymington New Forest Hospital opened in 2007, replacing the earlier Lymington Hospital.
 This has a minor injuries unit but no accident and emergency facility.
 The nearest are at Southampton General Hospital, 16 mi away, and the Royal Bournemouth Hospital, 14.5 mi away.

 The main Anglican parish church is St Thomas's in the High Street.
 Lymington Town Hall, in Avenue Road, was opened in 1966.

-The Mayor for Lymington and Pennington Town Council is current Councillor Colm McCarthy, and the Deputy Mayor is Simon Morgan.
+The Mayor for Lymington and Pennington Town Council is current Councillor Colm McCarthy, and the Deputy Mayor is Councillor Iestyn Lewis.

+In February 2026 Lymington and Pennington Town Council announced that it would enter the new Town of Culture contest for 2028.

 Neighbourhoods

 The northern neighbourhoods of the town are Buckland and Lower Buckland, the latter adjoining the Lymington River.
 However, to avoid confusion with Buckland, Portsmouth, also in Hampshire, many people refer to themselves and their businesses here solely as Lymington.
 The poet Caroline Anne Bowles (1786–1854) was born at Buckland Manor and died at Buckland Cottage.

 Pennington is a village near Lymington, but is separated from the town by several schools with playing fields.
 Upper Pennington is a northern residential offshoot of Pennington, more rural in character, almost entirely surrounded by heath and farmland.

 Lymington yacht basin and mudflats make up the former docks area known as Waterford.